andrecharneca/News-Info-Extraction/README.md

 In this project, we explore 2 approaches for extracting business relations between companies and products:
 - An LLM-based method using GPT-3 with a few-shot prompt.
-- A PLM-based method, using a pipeline including NER and NLI models.
+- A PLM (Pre-trained Language Models)-based method, using a pipeline including NER and NLI models.

 We compare the performance of the 2 approaches against a manual dataset of 54 news articles from February 2023, yielding over 250 relations and 200 entities.

-Project developed by André Charneca during an internship at CYD Lausanne in 2023, supervised by Ljiljana Dolamic and in collaboration with Angelika Romanou.
+Project developed by André Charneca during an internship at CYD Lausanne in 2023, supervised by Ljiljana Dolamic and Angelika Romanou.

 ## Visuals